canton-foundation/cips/cip-XXXX-canton-naming/cip-XXXX-canton-naming.md

 - **Register a name** — signed by a facilitating registrar and the end-user holder.
 Users transfer funds from their wallet directly.
 The facilitating registrar takes a fee, with a remaining percentage going to the treasury (which provides a share of the fee to all whitelisted registrars, to cover the cost of governance operations).
 Name records are created as their own contract which itself implements CIP-56 and RegistryV1.Credentials interfaces
 - **Renew** — `UpdateCredentials` extends an existing record, signed by the holder and the DRO.
 - **Transfer** — supported via the CIP-56 standard.
-- **Sale** — registrars can facilitate a sale, which again leans on the CIP-56 interfaces.
 - **Expired names** — registrars can archive an expired record and reissue it to a new holder.
 This is not gated — any whitelisted registrar can do this.
 There's no vendor lock-in.

 ### Governance flows